keerthanachowdary21/Backend/README.md

 # Crawler for Discovering Product URLs on E-commerce Websites

-This project implements a web crawler designed to discover and list product URLs across multiple e-commerce domains.
+This project implements a web crawler to discover and list product URLs across multiple e-commerce domains.
 The crawler intelligently identifies product pages using predefined URL patterns and outputs a structured list of product URLs for each domain.

 ---